soxaholix-pointer/place_tux/README.md

 - It is very fast and lightweight.

-- It costs exactly 0$
+- It costs exactly $0

 #### It's yours.

-- **_EVERY SINGLE ASPECT OF LINUX_** can be modified to however you want, and is only limited by hardware.
+- **_EVERY SINGLE ASPECT OF LINUX_** can be modified however you want, and is only limited by hardware.

 - It can look real sexy (take a look at [r/unixporn](https://reddit.com/r/unixporn/)).

-- You don't have a giant, monoply, money-seeking company forcing you to do what it tells you to do, making you the product (I'm looking at you Microsoft and Apple...)
+- You don't have a giant, monopoly, money-seeking company forcing you to do what it thinks is best for you, making you the product (I'm looking at you Microsoft and Apple...)

-- Many, many options to choose from, to customize it.
+- Many, many options to choose from and to customize your system as you see fit.

-- You get to brag about how smart you are when a Windoze user sees you "hAcKIng" (I use arch btw).
+- You get to brag about how smart you are when a Windoze user sees you "hAcKIng" (I use Arch btw).

-#### It's Powerful and secure.
+#### It's powerful and secure.

-- The command line is really good and lets you do very big things in one line, while user-friendly interfaces work well for those that don't want to use commands.
+- The command line is really good and lets you do very complex things in one line, while user-friendly graphic interfaces work well for those that don't want to use commands.

-- Package managers make installing software a breeze.
+- Package managers make installing software a breeze, and always from a verified malware-free source.

-- It's almost impossible to get a virus on it, and there are still antiviruses for it.
+- It's almost impossible to get a virus in Linux ([meme](https://twitter.com/pr0grammerhum0r/status/1252341297479741442)).

-- **_TONS_** of support for Linux, ask a question, and in a few minutes people will be responding.
+- **_TONS_** of support for Linux: ask a question, and in a few minutes people will be responding.

 - Countless other reasons.